 Variational Inference

-This post will look at variational inference (VI), an optimization approach to approximate Bayesian inference, and how to use it in Turing.jl as an alternative to other approaches such as MCMC.
+This post will look at variational inference (VI), an optimisation approach to approximate Bayesian inference, and how to use it in Turing.jl as an alternative to other approaches such as MCMC.
 This post will focus on the usage of VI in Turing rather than the principles and theory underlying VI.
 If you are interested in understanding the mathematics you can checkout our write-up or any other resource online (there are a lot of great ones).

 Let’s start with a minimal example.
 Consider a Turing.Model, which we denote as model.
 Approximating the posterior associated with model via VI is as simple as